Identification in discrete choice models with imperfect information: Introduction

-In the second counterfactual exercise, we investigate to what extent voter uncertainty affects vote shares.
-We do that by imagining an omniscient mediator who implements a policy that gives voters perfect information about the state of the world.
-We simulate the counterfactual vote shares and study how they change with respect to the factual scenario.
+We use our characterization of counterfactual bounds to robustly assess to what extent imperfect information affects the well-being of voters and parties.
+We imagine an omniscient mediator implementing a policy that gives voters perfect information about the state of the world.
+We simulate the counterfactual vote shares and study how they change compared to the factual scenario.
 This question has been debated at length in the literature.
-Political scientists have often answered it by arguing that a large population composed of possibly uninformed citizens act as if it was perfectly informed (for a review, see \hyperlink{Bartels2}{Bartels, 1996}). \hyperlink{Carpini}{Carpini and Keeter (1996)}, \hyperlink{Bartels2}{Bartels (1996)}, and \hyperlink{Degan2}{Degan and Merlo (2011)} use quantitative evidence to disconfirm such claims; the first two by using auxiliary data on the level of information of the survey respondents as rated by the interviewers or assessed by test items, and the latter by parametrically specifying the probability that a voter is informed.
-We contribute to this thread of the literature by providing a way to construct counterfactual vote shares under perfect information, which neither requires the difficult task of measuring the level of knowledge of voters in the factual scenario, nor imposes parametric assumptions on the probability that a voter is informed.
-Among the various results, we quantify the value of information to voters in the sense of \hyperlink{Blackwell}{Blackwell and Girshick (1954)} as captured through reduction in abstentions.
-This reveals that informed voters are more likely to express a vote preference.
-We also find that the ``losers'' from the increase in voter awareness are the two historically dominating parties, i.e., the Conservative Party and the Labour Party.
-The observed changes in vote shares suggest that policy initiatives in the direction of perfect information (for example, transparency laws) can increase voter welfare by reducing ex-post regret.
+Political scientists have often answered it by arguing that a large population composed of possibly uninformed citizens act as if it was perfectly informed (for a review, see \hyperlink{Bartels2}{Bartels, 1996}). \hyperlink{Carpini}{Carpini and Keeter (1996)}, \hyperlink{Bartels2}{Bartels (1996)}, and \hyperlink{Degan_Merlo2}{Degan and Merlo (2011)} provide quantitative evidence to disconfirm such claims; the first two by using auxiliary data on the level of information of the survey respondents as rated by the interviewers or assessed by test items, and the latter by parametrically specifying the probability that a voter is informed.
+We contribute to this literature by providing a way to construct counterfactual vote shares under perfect information, which neither requires the difficult task of measuring voters' knowledge level in the factual scenario, nor imposes parametric assumptions on the probability that a voter is informed.
+We find that voters benefit from full information as it leads to a considerable drop in the abstention rate.
+We also find that transparency harms the two historically dominant parties, i.e., the Conservative Party and the Labour Party, and favours the other minor parties, i.e., the Liberal Democrats and the Green Party.
+This suggests that some payoff-relevant information is unobserved by voters, and the biggest parties in the British political scene benefit from such uncertainty.
+Moreover, we quantify the maximum voters' welfare cost of limited information and find that it is comparable in magnitude to reducing the left-right ideological distance from a given party by around three points.

-\paragraph{Literature review} Research questions similar to ours have been addressed in the literature using different approaches.
-For instance, some studies fully specify what the information frictions faced by agents are, or fully specify how agents deal with the uncertainty induced by those frictions.
-Examples are search models, models with rational inattention, and models with preferences for risk (for references, see above).